Haywayaheadshot/hello-world-rails-react/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

-- **[How does the project work?]**
+- **How does the project work?**

-  - [The greetings are stored in a Greeting table in the database.
+  - The greetings are stored in a Greeting table in the database.
-     An API endpoint sends a greeting at random and we use react redux to receive the data and send it to our Greeting component.]
+     An API endpoint sends a greeting at random and we use react redux to receive the data and send it to our Greeting component.

-- **[Can I make changes to the project?]**
+- **Can I make changes to the project?**

-  - [Yes!
-You can fork it and make changes.]
+  - Yes!
+You can fork it and make changes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>